Tasting Poland

 Kluski slaskie • Silesian dumplings

 Kluski slaskie are a special kind of potato dumplings.
-Silesian dumplings are characterized by a great softness and a delicate flavor.
-When well prepared, this Polish food almost melt in a mouth.
-Kluski slaskie are made from cooked potatoes and starch, and has a shape of a flattened ball with a characteristic hollow in the center.
-Kluski slaskie are eaten with meat sauces (in Silesia with a so-called Silesian meat roll (rolada slaska in Polish)) or alone, spiced up with a molten smalec (lard) and some browned onion.
-Since it is possible to freeze Silesian dumplings losing neither quality nor taste, nowadays the majority of Polish families buys ready-made frozen kluski slaskie in grocery.
+Silesian dumplings are characterized by their great softness and a delicate flavor.
+When well prepared, this Polish food almost melts in a mouth.
+Kluski slaskie are made from cooked potatoes and starch, and have the shape of a flattened ball with a characteristic hollow in the center.
+Kluski slaskie are eaten with meat sauces (in Silesia with a so-called Silesian meat roll (rolada slaska in Polish)) or separately, spiced up with molten smalec (lard) and some browned onion.
+Since it is possible to freeze Silesian dumplings losing neither quality nor taste, nowadays the majority of Polish families buy ready-made frozen kluski slaskie in grocery.

-Few minutes of boiling is enough for silesian dumplings to be ready to eat.
+A few minutes of boiling is enough for Silesian dumplings to be ready to eat.
+Second photo: silesian dumplings with beef sauce and ogorek kiszony; both by TastingPoland.

 Kotlet mielony • Polish ground cutlet

 Polish kotlet mielony is somehow similar to hamburger meat.
-This is a piece of fried minced meat (most oftentimes pork neck is used), previously mixed with a raw egg, onion fried in butter, garlic, breadcrumbs, parsley leaves and some spices added to taste.
-Quite a nice food but personally, I do not eat it oftentimes.
+This is a piece of fried minced meat (oftentimes pork neck is used), previously mixed with raw egg, onion fried in butter, garlic, breadcrumbs, parsley leaves and some spices added to taste.
+Quite a nice food but personally, I do not eat it very often.
 Polish ground cutlet, just like its more popular 'brother' kotlet schabowy, is served with potatoes and a vegetable salad.
 In case of ground cutlet potatoes can be replaced by groats.
 Oftentimes groats and cutlet are poured over with a beef sauce.
 Moreover, this Polish food is sometimes made from chicken, turkey, game or beef.

 Placki ziemniaczane • Potato pancakes

 Placki ziemniaczane is a Polish name for a quite well-known, simple and good food made from grated potatoes fried in a fat.
-An egg, onion and spices (pepper, salt, sometimes marjoram) are added to potato mass before frying.
-In Poland placki ziemniaczane are a representative of a sweet dish (!), because this course is dished up sprinkled with sugar or more rarely poured with some powidl, apple mousse or with a sweet curd cheese chunks.
-More refined and really wonderful version of this dish is a Polish food called placek po zbojnicku (served with meat, sauce and vegetable salad; see below).
-Potato pancakes is an international food.
-Some slightly different varieties are known in Czech Republic, Ukraine, Belarus, Germany, Switzerland, Sweden, Romania, in Anglo-Saxon countries (hash browns), and in the Jewish cuisine.
+Egg, onion and spices (pepper, salt, sometimes marjoram) are added to the potato mass before frying.
+In Poland placki ziemniaczane are a representative of a sweet dish (!), because this course is sprinkled with sugar or more rarely poured with some powidl, apple mousse or with sweet curd cheese chunks. the more refined and really wonderful version of this dish is the Polish dish called placek po zbojnicku (served with meat, sauce and vegetable salad; see below).
+Potato pancakes are an international dish.
+Some slightly different varieties are known in Czech Republic, Ukraine, Belarus, Germany, Switzerland (rösti – pretty wunderbar), Sweden, Romania, in Anglo-Saxon countries (hash browns), and in the Jewish cuisine.

 Potato pancakes - placki ziemniaczane in Polish